-Relevant emerging Local Plan Policies
+Relevant emerging Local Plan Policies (submission Plan, March 2022)

 - Policy LP02 Settlement Hierarchy Policy - Policy LP26 Residential Development adjacent to existing settlements

 Policy G1 - A Spatial Strategy

 Policy in a Nutshell: This policy defines an up-to-date development boundary around Gayton village within which development proposals will, in principle and, subject to other policies in the plan including local green space designations, be supported.
 The policy applies a restrictive approach to proposals outside the development boundary.